Inverse design of ultracompact multi-focal optical devices by diffractive neural networks: Abstract

 \section{Abstract}

-We propose an efficient inverse design approach for multifunctional optical elements based on deep diffractive neural networks (D$^2$NNs).
-Specifically, we implement D$^2$NNs for the design of two-layer diffractive devices that can selectively focus incident radiation over two well-separated spectral bands at designed distances.
+We propose an efficient inverse design approach for multifunctional optical elements based on adaptive deep diffractive neural networks (a-D$^2$NNs).
+Specifically, we introduce a-D$^2$NNs and design two-layer diffractive devices that can selectively focus incident radiation over two well-separated spectral bands at desired distances.
 We investigate focusing efficiencies at two wavelengths and achieve targeted spectral lineshapes and spatial point-spread functions (PSFs) with optimal focusing efficiency.
-In particular, we demonstrate control of the spectral bandwidths at separate focal positions beyond the theoretical limit of single lens devices with the same aperture size.
-Finally, by directly training D$^2$NNs using targeted PSFs below the diffraction limit, we demonstrate devices that produce super-oscillatory focal spots at desired wavelengths.
-The proposed method is suitable for the inverse design of multi-level diffractive devices in different materials and platforms that require designed focusing and spectral responses over multiple wavelength bands simultaneously.
-Moreover, it is compatible with current diffractive optics and metasurface technology for ultracompact multispectral imaging and microscopy applications.
+In particular, we demonstrate control of the spectral bandwidths at separate focal positions beyond the theoretical limit of single-lens devices with the same aperture size.
+Finally, we demonstrate devices that produce super-oscillatory focal spots at desired wavelengths.
+The proposed method is compatible with current diffractive optics and doublet metasurface technology for ultracompact multispectral imaging and lensless microscopy applications.

-Multi-functional diffractive devices with engineered phase distributions have been demonstrated with numerous applications in imaging \cite{Banerji:19,banerji2020extreme} and spectroscopy \cite{britton2020phase}.
-Moreover, these devices can be scalably manufactured using photolithography and are well-suited for on-chip integration \cite{Fleming:97}.
-In our previous work, we demonstrated the design and fabrication of ultracompact dual-band multi-focal microlenses that simultaneously focus selected wavelength bands centered at two wavelengths $\lambda_1$ and $\lambda_2$ over the focusing distances $f_1$ and $f_2$, respectively \cite{britton2020phase}.
-Multifunctional diffractive optical elements (DOEs), when integrated atop on-chip detectors, enable ultracompact imaging functionalities for miniaturized flat cameras and microscopes \cite{boominathan2020phlatcam,Banerji:20}.
+Multifunctional diffractive optical elements (DOEs), when integrated atop on-chip detectors, enable ultracompact imaging functionalities for miniaturized flat cameras and microscopes \cite{Banerji:19,britton2020phase,boominathan2020phlatcam,Banerji:20}.
 Multispectral behavior is often achieved by partitioning single layer devices into separate phase regions that affect different wavelengths.
 However, this design limits the maximum efficiency achievable at each wavelength, which is a significant challenge for DOEs working at multiple wavelengths \cite{lin2016photonic,arbabi2016multiwavelength}.
 This is because when one specific wavelength illuminates the entire device, only the phase region designed to operate at that wavelength will produce the desired output while the other part of the illuminated device area will not, thus requiring a different approach.